stoplightio/prism/packages/http/README.md

   body: undefined }
 ```

-## I want to make a http request a server
+## I want to make a HTTP request a server

 In this use case we assume we have a server running at `http://localhost:4010`
 that is able to handle `GET /todos` request.